39 pattern webbing: History

-The difference between 1937- and 1939 pattern webbing, besides materials used in manufacturing, came down to the latter not being issued with a backpack.
+The difference between 1937 and 1939 pattern webbing, besides materials used in manufacturing, came down to the latter not being issued with a backpack.
 If troops needed a backpack, pattern 37 haversacks and packs were used.

-The government placed an initial order of one million sets of Leather Infantry Equipment Patt 39.
+The government placed an initial order of one million sets of leather infantry equipment pattern 39.
 Unlike the pattern 14 design used in World War I, pattern 39 was never used at the front line.
 It was employed only for training purposes and by rear line troops, including troops in the UK Home Guard.

 Once the 1937 pattern webbing production numbers could meet the needs of the British troops again, pattern 39 was withdrawn and reissued to the Belgian, Dutch, Czech and Polish armies.
 The Belgians and Dutch carried on using it post-war.